 women have been awarded the Physics Prize so far.

 person, John Bardeen, has been awarded the Physics Prize twice.

 years was the age of the youngest Physics Laureate ever, Lawrence Bragg, when he was awarded the 1915 Physics Prize together with his father.

 is the average age of the Physics Laureates the year they were awarded the prize.

 1989 Physics Laureate Norman F. Ramsey talks about the unexpected call from Stockholm.Watch the video clip

 A transistor is made of a solid piece of a semiconductor material and either used as switches, to turn electronic signals on or off – or, as amplifiers.Play the Transistor Recycler Game or try and build a transistor replica!

 Transistors are devices that control the movement of electrons, and consequently, electricity.
 They are the major component in all digital circuits, including computer microprocessors which contain millions of microscopic transistors.The Transistor in a Century of Electronics

-PHYSICS PRIZE 1956 William Shockley, John Bardeen and Walter Brattain were awarded a Nobel Prize for the invention of the transistor in 1947.
-John Bardeen is the only person awarded the Nobel Prize in Physics twice.More on the Laureates
+William Shockley, John Bardeen and Walter Brattain were awarded the 1956 Nobel Prize in Physics for the invention of the transistor in 1947.
+John Bardeen is the only person awarded the Nobel Prize in Physics twice.More about the Laureates